LukePappa/myOS/o.md

-Ourism holds that theories, doctrines, and philosophies fall short of the truth, which is itself beyond words.
+Ourism holds that God is ultimate truth, goodness, and beauty, and is identical to the present moment.

-It teaches that ultimate truth may instead be found in the present moment.
+It teaches that one may grow in awareness of God by attending to what is.

-The aim of Ourism is the universal enlightenment of humanity.
+The aim of Ourism is the unification of humanity with God.